xiankangW-gi/wangxiankang.github.io/_pages/about.md

 I am currently a graduate student at the Chow Institute for Economic Research, Xiamen University, specializing in quantitative economics.
 I received my bachelor’s degree from Southeast University, where I spent my two years in the School of Automation before transferring to the School of Economics and Management for the remaining two years.

-My primary research interests include household and firm heterogeneity, monetary and fiscal policy, and numerical methods, with a particular focus on applying deep learning techniques to solve high dimension macroeconomic models.
+My primary research interests include household and firm heterogeneity, monetary and fiscal policy, and numerical methods, with a particular focus on applying deep learning techniques to solve high dimensional macroeconomic models.
 I also have interests in the use of text as data.

 From June to August 2025, I served as a research assistant to Prof. [Ji Huang](https://jihuang.weebly.com/) at The Chinese University of Hong Kong (CUHK).
 I am currently advised by Prof. [Xiangyu Feng](https://faculty.xmu.edu.cn/FXY/zh_CN/index/594493/list/index.htm).